+Although the majority of Mexico's population is Christian, many believers live in danger of persecution, particularly from criminal gangs, drug cartels and indigenous groups.
 In many parts of the country, the presence of criminal groups is growing.
-Christians who bravely speak out against their activities, or who are involved in community work or evangelism (especially with youth, drug addicts and migrants) are deemed a threat—and that makes them a target.
-The authorities have been unable to stem the growing influence of these criminal groups, making believers even more exposed to attack.
+Christians who bravely speak out against their activities, or who are involved in community work or evangelism (especially with youth, drug addicts and migrants) are deemed a threat.
+That makes them a target.
+In some cases, Christian children or the children of church leaders are singled out.

 Mexico is a strictly secular state, and hostility toward Christian faith and values has increased in general, while public expressions of Christianity face increasingly strong legal scrutiny.